 firstname.lastname@example.org or 020 7240 1044

 Our schools outreach programme aims to engage the whole school with a range of activities to improve reducing, re-using and recycling.
 If your school is in Barking and Dagenham, Havering, Newham or Redbridge you are entitled to this FREE outreach programme.
 Workshops can be run in your school or at MuRFy’s World, an interactive classroom at Jenkins Lane Recycling Centre.

 Schools can recycle paper, tin cans and plastic bottles through your waste collection service.
 To check recycling facilities in your school please click here to contact your local borough officer.

 In addition to the RFYC support programme for schools, there are many other people working in your borough to help your school take action on a wide range of environmental projects.
-Emily works with all of the below networks on collaborative projects to improve the support and opportunities available to local schools.
+Our Education and Engagement Officer works with all of the below networks on collaborative projects to improve the support and opportunities available to local schools.

 London Borough of Barking and Dagenham

 LBBD Education Team

 The waste minimisation team offer free of charge visits to schools in the borough, to deliver recycling assemblies, talks, workshops and other activities.
 Talks and assemblies are interactive and will vary in length and specific content depending on each group and the time available generally focusing on waste minimisation, recycling and environmental issues.
 Re-use workshops have a higher level of interaction and group work than talks and provide a more in-depth knowledge on a subject for smaller interested groups.
 The team also provides training which is suitable to all who wish to gain in-depth knowledge on a subject and enables participants to engage and promote the issues and pass their knowledge onto others.
 Training is particularly relevant to Staff, Volunteers and Group leaders that work with specific groups.